naveedabdullah828/AutomationFramework_POM_Selenium_TestNG_ExtentReport/README.md

  • Extent Report and
  • Maven Build Automation Tool
 ```
-Which can be used to create and run Test Scripts.
-Using Extent Reports it provides reports including Screenshots for failed test cases.
+It uses Java Programming Language and using this framework you can create and run Test Scripts.
+The Extent Reports include Screenshots for failed test cases.

 ## Driver Support
 • Currently it has Firefox driver support.
 For other Drivers, replace the FirefoxDriver with your preferred driver and the System Property.